-This adhesives and glue will work in the fixing of jackets made of leather, repairing leather shoes and pin-hole tears on wallets and any other torn leather fabric.
-You can also use this glues to do a repair on your leather couch.
+These adhesives and glue will work in the fixing of jackets made of leather, repairing leather shoes and pin-hole tears on wallets and any other torn leather fabric.
+You can also use these glues to do a repair on your leather couch.
 Put some glue on each side of the leather surface and put them together.
 If the glue used has a fast drying and curing time, then you can use them immediately.
 However, if you use contact cement, you will have to wait for some longer period like 10 to 15 minutes before you bond the two surfaces.
 The bond created using contact cement cannot be adjusted later.

 Gluing Leather to Wood